 USB and XLR Microphones

 So in conclusion, what kind of microphone should you be using?
-Well, there's three things you need to consider before making a decision:
+Well, there are three things you need to consider before making a decision:

-- How much technical knowledge do you have?
+- Audio Expertise: How much technical knowledge do you have?
 Would you feel comfortable setting up an XLR microphone?
 Or is a USB connection more your speed?

-Once you have answers to these three questions, that should narrow down your choices by a considerable amount, and you should be able to make an informed decision on the best podcasting microphone for you.
+Once you have answers to these three questions, that should narrow down your choices by a considerable amount, and you should be able to make an informed decision to choose the best microphone for podcasting.